joeykblack/resume/joeykblack_resume_with_phone.md

 	- Design and development on several major projects
 	- Member of the Architectural Design Team
 	- Configuration and automation of development operations
 	- Analysis and resolution of security issues
 	- Provide guidance to junior developers

-	Selected Accomplishments:

 	- Developed code generation solutions that significantly reduced development and rework times
-	- Created dynamic banner solution using edge detection

 Education
 ---------